aimms/how-to/Articles/329/329-more-logging.rst

     :align: center

 With the utility `Log4View <https://www.log4view.com/>`_ you can filter away the output of selected loggers.
-The screenshot shown above, shows that the output of the logger ``AimmsSession`` is hidden, and the output of the logger ``CubeEngineLink`` is about to be hidden, by right clicking on such a logger.
+The screenshot shown above shows that the output of the logger ``AimmsSession`` is hidden, and the output of the logger ``CubeEngineLink`` is about to be hidden, by right-clicking on such a logger.

 About ``LoggerConfig.xml``